Cándido Bareiro

-Cándido Pastor Bareiro Caballero (October 27, 1833 in Luque Paraguay – September 4, 1880 in Asuncion, Paraguay) was President of Paraguay from 27 November 1878 to 4 September 1880 and the leading politician of the post-war decade.
+Cándido Pastor Bareiro Caballero (October 27, 1833 – September 4, 1880) was President of Paraguay from 27 November 1878 to 4 September 1880 and the leading politician of the post-war decade.

 Bareiro served as ambassador and commercial agent for the Paraguayan government of Francisco Solano López government in Europe.

 During the last months of Paraguayan War he returned to Paraguay in 1869 and entered politics, where he started a political movement that would result in creation of the Colorado Party.
-A strong ally of General Bernardino Caballero, he was elected President in 1878 with Caballero's help and died from a stroke after two years in office.
+A strong ally of General Bernardino Caballero, he was elected president in 1878 with Caballero's help and died from a stroke after two years in office.

 Early life

+He was born on October 27, 1833 in Luque.
 Son of Jose Luis Bareiro Montiel and Felipa Mayor Dolores Caballero he was the grandson of the famous Paraguayan founding father of Independence, Pedro Juan Caballero.
 He went to a school managed by the Argentine teacher Juan Pedro Escalada.
-Bareiro benefited from the opening to the world which was initiated by the regime of Carlos Antonio López, with a group of other Paraguayan students on June 2, 1858 he sailed to Europe, where in London he finished his studies.
+Bareiro benefited from the opening to the world which was initiated by the regime of Carlos Antonio López, with a group of other Paraguayan students on June 2, 1858, he sailed to Europe, where in London he finished his studies.
 He returned home in the middle of December 1863 and received a bonus of 200 pesos.
 In May 1865 he was awarded with the National Order of Merit.

 The Uruguayan writer Jose Carranza Sienra, who met him at the start of the Paraguayan War, said of Bareiro:

 Political biography

-On March 21, 1864 government appointed Cándido Bareiro as chargé d'affaires in the Paraguayan Embassy in London and Paris.
+On March 21, 1864, government appointed Cándido Bareiro as chargé d'affaires in the Paraguayan Embassy in London and Paris.
 He was relieved from his post in October 1867 due to inability to organize critically needed armament shipments to Paraguay.
-By the time he managed to return to Asuncion in February 1869, the city was already occupied by the Allied armies.
+By the time he managed to return to Asunción in February 1869, the city was already occupied by the Allied armies.

 Bareiro faction

-Around him quickly gathered the remaining Lopez loyalists who on March 31, 1869 founded the Republican Union Club which in early 1870 become the Club del Pueblo and after February 17, 1878 Club Libertad and who published their newspaper La Voz del Pueblo.
+Around him quickly gathered the remaining Lopez loyalists who on March 31, 1869, founded the Republican Union Club which in early 1870 become the Club del Pueblo and after February 17, 1878 Club Libertad and who published their newspaper La Voz del Pueblo.

-Bareiro faction was also known as lopiztas because of their loyalty to the memory of President Lopez and it was opposed to the Decoud faction who had established their rival Club del Pueblo (after March 23, 1870 the Gran Club del Pueblo).
+Bareiro faction was also known as lopiztas because of their loyalty to the memory of President Lopez and it was opposed to the Decoud faction who had established their rival Club del Pueblo (after March 23, 1870, the Gran Club del Pueblo).
 Both of these factions were crucial for the establishment of the Colorado Party in 1887.

-Together with Bernardino Caballero he was one of the organizers of the revolt against the Presidency of Salvador Jovellanos.
-Despite this, after the removal of Benigno Ferreira in February 1874 he was appointed a Foreign minister by Jovellanos.
+Together with Bernardino Caballero he was one of the organizers of the revolt against the presidency of Salvador Jovellanos.
+Despite this, after the removal of Benigno Ferreira in February 1874 he was appointed a foreign minister by Jovellanos.
 In this capacity he went to London where he tried to negotiate the war loan payment crisis.
 He served as Minister of Finance of Paraguay during the Presidencies of Juan Bautista Gill and Higinio Uriarte from August 1876 to August 1878.